-"Each journey is both the same and different. . . ."
+Going On "Each journey is both the same and different. . . ."

 And so, we come to the end.
 The end, however, is not the end, because after experiencing a time of wholeness we find ourselves moving once more through the awakening and seeking stages of the spiritual journey.
-Each journey is both the same and different: the same because we will once again cover familiar ground while seeking or experiencing doubts or wondering what lies ahead; different because we now have a history against which to compare and contrast what happens to us.
+Each journey is both the same and different: the same because we will once again be covering familiar ground while seeking or experiencing doubts or wondering what's coming.
+Yet it is different because we now have a history against which to compare and contrast what happens to us.

 The original awakening that leads to a greater concern about spiritual growth is like a stone dropped into the water of our life.
-The first few ripples are distinct, but as they move farther and farther out they become less distinguishable.
+The first few ripples are very distinct, but as they move farther and farther out they become less distinguishable.
 Nevertheless, the ripples are still there.
 So it is as we pass through the stages time and time again.
 The earlier passings may dim, but the impressions remain.

-Arthur was in his mid thirties and had grown up with the idea that religion should be as steadfast and unyielding as a rock.
+Arthur was in his mid-thirties and had grown up with the idea that religion should be as steadfast and unyielding as a rock.
 He liked to think that once you reach a certain stage of spiritual growth you are complete and should be happy just to rest there.
-However, when he examined his attentiveness to God in more detail, he discovered that spirituality is not static but rather always changing and growing.
+However, when he examined his attentiveness to God in more detail, he discovered that spirituality is not static, but rather something that is always changing and growing.
 Arthur reflected on this in his journal:

-It is helpful to understand that I have recycled-passed through the stages again-at least twice and am able to accept that.
+It is helpful to understand that I have recycled passed through the stages again-at least twice and am able to accept that.
 I have had feelings of guilt and anger for not staying in one place and have felt as if I was backsliding.
 Now I know it's not backsliding, it's simply integrating experiences at deeper levels and then going on.

 Arthur's concern about backsliding is common.
-In the early months and years of spiritual growth, pilgrims on the way fail to realize that the principle of one-step-forward, two-steps-back idea is false here.
+In the early months and years of spiritual growth, pilgrims on the way fail to realize that the principle of one-step-forward, two-steps-back does not apply.
 Even when we choose to remain where we are, or return to a more secure place, we are still in a movement toward God.
-Bear in mind that spiritual growth is not like the rungs of a ladder that we climb, but rather like the growth rings of a tree.
-With us as with trees, growth varies from year to year.
+Bear in mind that spiritual growth is not like climbing a ladder, but rather can be likened to the growth rings of a tree.
+With us, as with trees, growth varies from year to year.

 What looks like backsliding often appears in retrospect to have been a necessary preparation for more complete understanding.
-Remember Peter's denial on the eve of the crucifixion (Luke 22:54-62)?
-At first glance, it would seem to be a step backward, but within the total picture Peter moved into a deeper commitment when Jesus asked, "Do you love me?"
+Remember Peter's denial on the eve of the crucifixion (Luke 22:54-62).
+At first glance it would seem to be a step backward, but in the total picture Peter moves into a deeper commitment when Jesus asked, "Do you love me?"
 (John 21:15-17).
-The fact that Jesus asks the question three times undoubtedly heightens Peter's awareness of the times he declared his love for Jesus and then denied him.
+The fact that Jesus asks the question three times undoubtedly heightens Peter's awareness of the times he declared his love for Jesus, and then denied him.
 The depth of Peter's sorrow over the denial was probably surpassed only by the love he felt when Jesus said, "Feed my sheep" (John 21:17).

-Likewise, Paul's witnessing the death of Stephen and working to destroy the church seemed to be a step backward on his personal journey (see Acts 8:1).
+Likewise Paul's witnessing the death of Stephen and working to destroy the church seemed to be a step backward on his personal journey (Acts 7:58-8:3).
 Instead it was another step for Paul along the way to the Damascus road experience (Acts 9:1-6).